Entering the European market for handwoven rugs

 Packaging legislation

-Europe has specific packaging and packaging waste legislation.
-EU Directive 94/62/EC aims to prevent or reduce the impact of packaging and packaging waste on the environment.
-Buyers may therefore ask you to minimise the use of packaging materials (paper, carton, plastic) or to use, for example, recycled materials.
+The Packaging and Packaging Waste Directive (PPWD – 94/62/EC) aims to prevent or reduce the impact of packaging and packaging waste on the environment.
+Buyers may therefore ask you to minimise the use of packaging materials and/or to use sustainable (recycled) materials.

 Tips:

-- For more information, see the European Union’s wood packaging material factsheet.
+- For details, see the Q&A and factsheet.

 What additional requirements do buyers often have?